Header Banner

-How To: Do a prone bridge plank position ab exercise
+How to Do a prone bridge plank position ab exercise

 The prone (face down) bridge or plank is a great exercise if you are trying to develop the core.
 This exercise is unique in that it is done from a static position.
 There are no repetitive movements.
 The prone bridge strengthens the lower back, as well as several muscles in the upper body.
 If you are new to exercise, consider starting with a modified version of the prone bridge, then progress to a full bridge.
 A workout mat is recommended.